hmoldenhauer/Photobox/README.md

 2. `photo.py line 83`
 This line depends on the output of your presenter

+3. `telegram.py line 164`
+It depends on the output name of the image.

+4. `webinterface/routes.py line 42`
+It depends on the output name of the image.

 ## How to start
 First install the required packages: